 Astrology is one of the world’s oldest natural sciences.
 From the dawn of time, humans have looked up at the stars and wondered about the future.
 Cities have been built, and wars fought from starry information handed out by cryptic astrologers.
 Is this a science?
 Perhaps we should take more responsibility for our actions rather than believing it was all in the stars.
 Are we too afraid of the future to put behind these ancient practices?

 The Barnum effect was coined in 1956 by psychologist Paul Meehl.
 It is an everyday psychological phenomenon whereby people believe advice is based on supernatural or quasi-scientific knowledge.
-Also, general information could apply to anyone as humble human beings are predisposed to believe vague yet positive personality descriptions.
-Especially if the descriptions foreshadow desirable future events.
+Also, general information could apply to anyone as humble humans are predisposed to believe vague yet positive personality descriptions, especially if the descriptions foreshadow desirable future events.

-The Barnum Effect explains why millions of people daily subscribe to astrology, fortune-telling, tarot cards, and online personality tests.
+The Barnum Effect explains why millions of people subscribe to astrology, fortune-telling, tarot cards, and online personality tests daily.
 A psychological phenomenon that we have all likely fallen for at some point.
 The Barnum effect describes people’s tendency to accept generalized personality descriptions as accurate descriptions of their unique personalities.

-- In psychology and persuasion circles Barnum effect is a key NLP seduction technique that can be deadly effective when used correctly.
-Brain and subconscious mind edit the facts of the event to fit your perception or narrative.
+• In psychology and persuasion circles, the Barnum effect is a key NLP seduction technique that can be deadly effective when used correctly.
+The brain and subconscious mind edit the facts of the event to fit your perception or narrative.

 A 2015 YouGov survey asked participants in the US and Britain about their beliefs in astrology and horoscopes.
 14% of Americans and 20% of British believed in horoscopes.
 Horoscopes can tell you something about what will happen in the future.
 This might seem like a small minority, roughly 50 million people.
 30% of Americans and 20% of Britains believe that star science can tell you something about yourself.